tahmid-chowdhury/SOFE4630U-MS2/README.md

       kubectl create -f mysql-service.yaml
       ```

-      The important lines in the mysql-service.yaml file are:
+      The essential lines in the mysql-service.yaml file is:

-         * **Line 8**: the port number that will be assigned to the external IP
+         * **Line 8**: the port number that will be assigned to the external IP.

-         * **Line 10**:  the name of the application that will be targeted by the service.
+         * **Line 10**:  the name of the application that the service will target.

             ![MS3 figure3](figures/cl3-3.jpg)